GAbulaclac/Data-Management1/cli.md

-ls command does is that it list files and the cat command displays files contents.
+ls command does is that it list files
+The cat command displays files contents.